artmg/lubuild/help/understand/disk-layout.md

     * leaves enough space to hibernate (suspend to disk)
     * also handy when booting from flash

+#### Ubuntu Server

+The Ubuntu Server install is a common way to combine the extensibility of the Ubuntu ecosystem with a reasonably low footprint, where you only install what you need.

+As of 18.04.3 LTS the initial install before updates and additional packages takes around 4 GB.

+You _might_ be able to squeeze what you need into as little as 5 GB but that leaves very little to spare.
+How much you need depends very much on how many packages you must install, and how much data you need to hold.

+For many common scenarios **10 GB could be ample** and leave room for growth.
+However if you were running a container system like Docker requiring multiple system images, you might find you need plenty more.

 ## Choice of Filesystem Type